getify/You-Dont-Know-JS/scope-closures/apA.md

 The TDZ (temporal dead zone) was explained in Chapter 5.
 We illustrated how it occurs, but we skimmed over any explanation of *why* it was necessary to introduce in the first place.
 Let's look briefly at the origins of TDZ.

+Some breadcrumbs in the TDZ origin story:

+* `const`s should never change
+* It's all about time
+* Should `let` behave more like `const` or `var`?

+### Where It All Started

-It comes from `const`, actually.
+TDZ comes from `const`, actually.

-First, TC39 had to decide whether `const` (and `let`) were going to hoist to the top of their blocks.
+During early ES6 development work, TC39 had to decide whether `const` (and `let`) were going to hoist to the top of their blocks.
 They decided these declarations would hoist, similar to how `var` does.
 Had that not been the case, I think the fear was confusion with partial-scope shadowing, such as:

 ```js
 let greeting = "Hi!";